Lisbrow/jammming/README.md

     ```

 ## Usage
-1. Open your browser and navigate to `http://localhost:3000/`.
+1. Open your browser and navigate to `http://localhost:3000/` to view it locally or [https://lisbrow.github.io/jammming/](https://lisbrow.github.io/jammming/) to view the live demo.
 2. Click the "Login to Spotify" button to authenticate with your Spotify account.
 3. Use the search bar to find tracks you want to add to your playlist.
 4. Add tracks to your playlist by clicking the "+" button or remove tracks from your playlist by clicking the "-" button next to each track (visible upon hover).